BlackHolePerturbationToolkit/Teukolsky/README.md

 ===============================================================================
  Teukolsky
 ===============================================================================
- Version 0.1
+ Version 0.2
- Copyright 2017 Barry Wardell
+ Copyright 2019 Black Hole Perturbation Toolkit

 The Teukolsky package provides a set of functions for computing solutions to the Teukolsky equation for perturbations about the spacetime of a Kerr